MiSTer-devel/PSX_MiSTer/README.md

 - exception for read in invalid instruction and data area missing

 GPU    : 80%
-- dithering missing
 - mask bits not implemented for special modules(e.g. cpu2vram)
 - vram2vram and vram2cpu line wraparound not implemented
 - vram2vram read/modify/write race condition when copying to same line

 Memory : 50%
-- DMA write performance only 32bit/2 cycles, should be 32Bit/1 cycle
 - SPU RAM not implemented
 - rotate register read16 missing
 - some memory delay registers missing